DataDog/dd-trace-js/CONTRIBUTING.md

 To test _plugins_ (i.e. components in `packages/datadog-plugin-XXXX`
-directories, set the `PLUGINS` environment variable to the plugin you're interested in, and use `yarn test:plugins`.
+directories, set the `PLUGINS` environment variable to the plugin you're interested in, and use `npm run test:plugins`.
 If you need to test multiple plugins you may separate then with a pipe (`|`) delimiter.
 Here's an example testing the `express` and `bluebird` plugins: